mars-research/mars-research.github.io/content/_index.md

 ---

 Mars Research is a systems research group at the [University of Utah](https://www.utah.edu).
-Primarily we work in the areas of operating systems and security.
+Primarily we are interested in a broad range of problems at the very core of the systems stack related to the security, reliability, and performance of **operating systems**.

+Our work explores the challenges related to the design and implementation of operating systems as well as a range of issues on the intersection of systems with architecture, programming languages, security, and formal methods.

-Historically, we are always working on at least one clean slate operating system (in the past we did [RedLeaf](./redleaf), a clean slate operating system in Rust), right now we work on [Atmostphere](./atmo), a clean-slate fully-verified operating system.
+Historically, we are always working on at least one clean-slate operating system.
+Right now its:

-We are a small team (it feels like a small startup), but we push out some amazing things (clean slate kernels!)
+- [Atmostphere](./atmo), a clean-slate fully-verified operating system

+Notable past projects are [RedLeaf](./redleaf), a clean slate operating system that uses Rust safety for isolation, and [KSplit](./ksplit), a static analysis framework and lightweight runtime for automatic isolation of device drivers in the Linux kernel.

+We also built [DRAMHiT](./dramhit) -- the fastest ever hash table.

+We're **always looking for motivated students interested in operating systems** at all levels from undergraduate to PhD.
+If you have relevant skills (take a look at our repos to see what we normally do) send me an email.

 ## Active Projects